faketuna/sm-l4d2-autoServerSlot/README.md

 * Dynamically set l4d_survivor_limit to number of in game users.
 * Add bots when player joined to game.
+* Removes bot if survivors are higher than 5.

 ## Require